Denis Alva Parsons

-Denis Alva Parsons, MBE, ARBS (14 November 1934 – 4 April 2012) was an English sculptor and carver in wood and stone, working in the tradition of "direct carving" technique and figurative bronzes.
+Denis Alva Parsons, MBE, ARBS (14 November 1934 – 4 April 2012), was an English sculptor and carver in wood and stone, working in the tradition of "direct carving" technique and figurative bronzes.

 Career

-Parsons was a sculptor, one of the last traditionally-schooled craftsmen in a long British carving tradition.
-He was accomplished in "Direct carving" – cutting figures out of a block of stone or wood.
+Parsons was a sculptor, one of the last traditionally schooled craftsmen in a long British carving tradition.
+He was accomplished in "direct carving" – cutting figures out of a block of stone or wood.
 This was seen as a primary test of the artist's abilities in releasing the figures "hidden" in the inert materials.

 Born near Polesworth, Warwickshire, Parsons spent his whole working career in the Midlands.
 In the 1950s, he served a seven-year apprenticeship with Robert Bridgeman and Sons, Lichfield, later to become Linford Bridgeman a company concentrating on architectural and ecclesiastical carving and sculpture.
 At the time, the company employed a substantial team of carvers, each with a specialist skill in figurative sculpture, foliage carving and letter cutting.
 From each craftsman, Parsons was fortunate to acquire traditional skills that had been developed and handed down over many generations.
 Later he became the company's head sculptor before setting up his own studio near Lichfield.

 In a career lasting over fifty years, Denis Parsons established a reputation in the field of wood and stone carving, both figurative and architectural.
 A range of his figurative work can be found in locations worldwide.
 St Joseph's R.C.
 Church at Darlaston, Wednesbury, West Midlands, features four of his figures.
-The Samuel Johnson Birthplace Museum in Lichfield, Staffordshire, UK exhibits a figure of Dr Johnson in the round created by Parsons.
+The Samuel Johnson Birthplace Museum in Lichfield, Staffordshire, exhibits a figure of Dr Johnson in the round created by Parsons.
 St Ambrose R.C.
 Church, Kidderminster displays Parsons' interpretation of St Ambrose in lime wood.
-The crypt chapel at St Marylebone Parish Church, London, contains a crucifix by Parsons.
-His work is to be found in many of the great buildings across the UK – including St Paul's Cathedral, the Houses of Parliament, Westminster Abbey where Parsons was responsible for the restoration/replacement of eight large figures and decorative stonework on the North Transept.
+The crypt chapel at St Marylebone Parish Church in London, contains a crucifix by Parsons.
+His work is to be found in many of the great buildings across the UK – including St Paul's Cathedral, the Houses of Parliament, Westminster Abbey where Parsons was responsible for the restoration/replacement of eight large figures and decorative stonework on the north transept.
 He worked on major conservation projects for the National Trust including Little Moreton Hall, which is featured in The Building Conservation Directory of 1994.